KratosMultiphysics/Kratos/applications/FluidDynamicsApplication/symbolic_generation/weakly_compressible_navier_stokes/README.md

-# Navier-Stokes and Stokes elements automatic differentiation
+# Weakly-compressible Navier-Stokes and Stokes elements automatic differentiation

 ## ELEMENT DESCRIPTION:
 Current directory contains the required files for the Automatic Differenctiation (AD) of both the _"symbolic_stokes"_ and _"weakly_compressible_navier_stokes"_ elements of the FluidDynamicsApplication.
 These elements implement a **Stokes** and a **weakly-compressible Navier-Stokes** formulation for both **2D** and **3D** cases.